bookwyrm/bookwyrm.github.com/_posts/2012-03-01-human_digest.md

 ---
 {% include JB/setup %}

-I saw the [humanhash][] project a while back and it looked perfect for something I needed to do in [qatab][].
+I saw the [humanhash][] project a while back and it looked perfect for something I needed to do in [QAtab][].
 The only problem was that humanhash was written in Python.

 <!--more-->